Rhinoplasty / Nose Job

 Although the patient usually looks “normal” a week or two after surgery, minimal swelling may be present for as much as a year.

-Complications associated with nose surgery are rare and, when they occur, usually minor.
+Complications associated with rhinoplasty are rare and, when they occur, usually minor.
 Surgical risks, in general, include infection or adverse reaction to anesthesia.
 In the case of rhinoplasty, specific risks include the following:

 - Recurring nosebleeds